tatianegercina/FinTech/01-Lesson-Plans/07-SQL/2/LessonPlan.md

 * An ERD shows the connections between the tables.

-* The schema makes it easier to identify the tables we need as well as the keys we will use to link our subqueries.
+* The schema makes it easier to identify the tables we need, as well as the keys we will use to link our subqueries.

 * We will dive deeper into these in the next lesson.